 We have an ongoing programme of training in place for both teachers and teaching assistants to ensure that they have up to date knowledge of a wide range of needs and how best to meet these needs.
-We are currently accessing training for teaching assistants to provide expertise in the delivery of specific intervention programmes.
+This training is linked to our School Improvement Plan and to the specific needs of pupils on the SEN Register.

-SEN Information Report Page 1 of 4 September 2020
+SEN Information Report Page 1 of 4 March 2022